Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 We use four-wheelers in our daily lives for business and personal purposes.
 Gas is the fuel that keeps your car running.
 But what about the Air to be filled in the tire?

-Can we assume that’s the most important tool for the operation of your vehicle?
+Can we assume that’s the most critical tool for the operation of your vehicle?

 Probably not.